 However, how you define your labels will impact the minimum requirements in terms of dataset size.
 In particular:

-- A rule of thumb on our platform is to have a minimum number of 100 images per each class you want to detect.
+- A rule of thumb on our platform is to have a minimum number of 100 images per class you want to detect.
 In many cases, however, more data per class is required to achieve high-performing systems.
 If you seek to classify a higher number of labels, then you must adjust your image dataset accordingly.

 - If you’re aiming for greater granularity within a class, then you need a higher number of pictures.
 You need to ensure meeting the threshold of at least 100 images for each added sub-label.